DataS-DHSC/get_ons_data/README.md

 # get_ons_data
-Discussion on how to obtain data from ONS for downstream use.
+Discussion on obtaining data from ONS for downstream use.

 ![ons_screenshot](https://github.com/DataS-DHSC/get_ons_data/blob/master/ons_screenshot.jpeg)

 ## Options

 There are a number of routes to obtain data from ONS to feed a [reproducible analytical pipeline](https://ukgovdatascience.github.io/rap-website/).
-Here we discuss some of the most useful ones.
+Here we discuss some of the most useful options.

 ### API

 An [application programming interface](https://en.wikipedia.org/wiki/Application_programming_interface) (api) is a computing interface which defines interactions between multiple software intermediaries.
 It defines the kinds of calls or requests that can be made, how to make them, the data formats that should be used, the conventions to follow, etc.

-ONS have an API which is part of a service called Customise My Data (CMD).
+ONS have an API, part of a service called Customise My Data (CMD).
 It currently contains a subset of ONS data.
-Here is the [full list](https://onsdigital.github.io/dp-prototypes/prototypes/cmd-dataset-list/index.html).
-The full guidance is [here](https://developer.beta.ons.gov.uk/).
+They have a [full list](https://onsdigital.github.io/dp-prototypes/prototypes/cmd-dataset-list/index.html) and guidance](https://developer.beta.ons.gov.uk/).
 The data is available in both .CSV or .XLSX format.
 Data may be in a more raw than the publication files, so may require some light processing.

 The most popular r package for calling APIs is [jsonlite](https://cran.r-project.org/web/packages/jsonlite/index.html).
 The documentation includes some [examples](https://cran.r-project.org/web/packages/jsonlite/vignettes/json-apis.html) of how to make calls using the package.